VNG-Realisatie/nlx/README.md

 - http://directory.shared.nlx.minikube/             Overview of all services in the network
 - http://insight.shared.nlx.minikube/               Insight in logs concerning a specific person
 - http://parkeren.haarlem.nlx.minikube/             Demo application for requesting a parking permit
+- http://nlx-management.haarlem.nlx.minikube/       NLX management UI of example demo organization Haarlem used to manage NLX
-- http://nlx-management.rdw.nlx.minikube/           NLX management UI for managing NLX within an organization
+- http://nlx-management.rdw.nlx.minikube/           NLX management UI of example organization RDW used to manage NLX

-To test a full request through outway>inway, use the PostmanEcho service through the exampleorg outway: `curl http://outway.nlx-dev-haarlem.minikube/DemoProviderOrganization/PostmanEcho/get?foo1=bar1&foo2=bar2`
+To test a full request through outway>inway, use the BRP example service through the exampleorg outway: `curl http://outway.nlx-dev-haarlem.minikube/BRP/basisregistratie/natuurlijke_personen`

 If you want to connect over IP instead of using a hostname, the ingress controller cannot route the request properly.
 Therefore you must setup a port-forward directly to the application you want to expose.
 This is useful, for example, when testing IRMA using a phone on the same WiFi network as your host machine.